USA19/nest-starter/nest-graphql-mongoose/README.md

-# Nest.js Typeorm Rest API's Starter App
+# Nest.js Mongoose Graphql Starter App

 Starter App for `Nest.js`, where the `User` and `Auth` Modules are already added along with `AWS` services such as `S3` and `SES`. `Twilio` and `Redis` integration is already in place.